lakshaydulani/typescript-summary/README.md

 class Employee implements Human{

 constructor(company : string, private salary: number){
-// the parameters to the constructor - company and salary - become the members to thsce class Employee }
+// the parameters to the constructor - company and salary - become the members to the class Employee }

 doHobbies(){